Tuesday, October 29, 2024

 Basically, it's July's version of Plato's Cave Alleghory, only instead of being stuck in a cave, she's stuck in a never-ending string of cons by her parents.
 Even her name, apparently was a long con, as they named her after a homeless man who won the lottery believing he'd give them money he had left after he passed, but he spent it on cancer treatments instead.
 I'm not exactly sure how these parents got this way, but despite all the strangeness and occasional cringe, "Kajillionaire" is still July's most relatable film.
 Who doesn't feel like their parents somehow left them unprepared for the outside world?
 Probably not so much as to believe that somehow surviving an earthquake while stuck in a confined space makes gas station snack foods seem joyous, but there's definitely a feeling that July's tapping into in her own strange, surreal way.

 It's a shame July is such a Renaissance Riotgrrl, 'cause I think if she did focus more of her attention to feature films, we'd get more special ones more often, but she's definitely always felt that there's something wrong with anybody being held down by people, places or even things, and I also presume by artistic mediums as well.
-I hope afterwards in that same artistic spirit, Old Dolio goes down to the courthouse and pick her own name.
+I hope afterwards in that same artistic spirit, Old Dolio goes down to the courthouse and picks her own new name.

 TOTALLY UNDER CONTROL (2020) Directors: Alex Gibney, Ophelia Harutyunyan and Suzanne Hillinger